You are here

 There may be times when your doctor recommends you stick with one particular brand.

-Read more about when a different brand may not be an option on the NPS Medicinewise website.
+Read more about choosing between generic and original brands on the NPS Medicinewise website.